ethereum/go-ethereum/docs/postmortems/2021-08-22-split-postmortem.md

 ### Disclosure path

-Several subprojects were informed about the upcoming security patch;
+Several subprojects were informed about the upcoming security patch:

 - Polygon/Matic
 - MEV